biolink/biolink-model/docs/increases_molecular_interaction.md

 # Relation: increases_molecular_interaction

-indicates that the source increases the molecular interaction between the target and some other molecular entity
+indicates that the source increases the molecular interaction between the target and some other chemical entity

 URI: [biolink:increases_molecular_interaction](https://w3id.org/biolink/vocab/increases_molecular_interaction)